 4. Your blood sugar levels are unstable

-Make sure you get a checkup first, then try a 2-week challenge to turn your insulin issues around.
+Make sure you get a checkup first, then try a 2-week challenge to turn your blood sugar level issues around.
 Remove all refined sugar, sauces/toppings and simple carbs, such as white bread, pasta, rice, crackers and baked goods, from your diet.
 Instead load up on quality proteins from meat, fish and eggs, plus healthy fats like avocado, chia seeds and organic dairy, as well as plenty of fresh fruit and vegetables.
 Getting off the blood-sugar rollercoaster will do wonders for your health and waistline.

 5. You’re not doing the right kind of training for your body or age